benhorwitz04/NBA_Back_to_Back_Perfomance_Analysis/README.md

 **Negative Performance in Defensive Categories**: Defensive statistics showed a clear decline, with **defensive rebounds** (-0.29), **blocks** (-0.13), and **steals** (-0.07) all decreasing.
 Blocks, in particular, were most affected, dropping by -2.53% compared to regular season averages.

+**Winning Teams --> Winning Seasons**: Team's that performed well in back-to-back games, had sucess throughout the whole season.
+The only team in the top 5 for wins to not make the 2023-2024 playoffs was the Golden State Warriors.
+The Boston Celtics, which finished at the top in both **wins (12) and win percentage (85.7%)** would end up winning the NBA finals later that year.

 ## Next Steps / Future Work

 - **Extended Analysis to Hobart Basketball**: Perform an analysis over multiple seasons to understand how trends might change for college program.